A taxi driver has died in Buea, South West region resulting from a local explosive that was dropped in his car.

 On Monday last week, another taxi driver narrowly escaped death from an IED that was placed in his taxi.

 Since 2016, separatist fighters have held firm on their decision to impose ghost towns every Monday in the Anglophone regions of Cameroon.
-On Ghost Towns, they expect that no one should be out of their houses, offices, shops and all regular activities are supposed to be closed
+On ghost town days, they expect that no one should be out of their houses, offices, shops and all regular activities are supposed to be closed

 Since 2017, we have staked our lives to provide tailor-made news reports to our readers from war zones and hot political rivalries in Cameroon - And we do so for FREE.
 As a small online media now reaching over 100,000 monthly readers on all our platforms, we have to rely on hiring a small team to help keep you informed The best way to support our online reporting is by considering a measly sum for our team on the ground as little as $1.
 Now you can make a donation to us below, it only takes one click...